OttoES/BinXbuff/README.md

 # BinXbuff
 While still in its initial phase,the aim of this project is to take a definition file that specifies a message on  a byte level and translates this into code.

+The definion parser and code generators were written in Python using pyparsing.

+Current state: __Definition parser: done__
+__C code generator__ : busy
+__Documentation generator__ : busy
+__C++ code generator__ : busy
+__Python parser generator__ : busy
+__Java generator__ : not started

 This tool can generate C, java and python to serialize and deserialize a byte stream of data.
 The byte stream is normally either data that must be stored on a file or serial data, e.g. via RS232 or an RF link.